electric-mike/very-good-plus-two/README.md

 To start development, run `npm run watch` **FIRST** to compile and watch (the above process will do this for you).

+If you need to pull changes from the live theme, run `shopify theme pull --nodelete` to ensure no local files are squashed.

 Once webpack is done compiling, run `shopify theme serve` in a separate terminal to spin up a local development environment.